moefrumkin/raspi-os/README.md

 ```

 ### Bitfields
 [Bitfields](https://en.wikipedia.org/wiki/Bit_field) are a common design feature on the ARM platform.
 System registers often control multiple related aspects of the processor.
 The `EL1/0` Translation Control Register (`tcr_el1`) has bits that control translation granule size as well as bits that set cache properties.
-Efficiently modeling bitfield registers presents a challence since Rust, unlike C lacks a built in bitfield structure.
+Efficiently modeling bitfield registers presents a challenge since Rust, unlike C lacks a built in bitfield structure.
 While there are multiple libraries that add bitfield support, it is easy to implement our own macro that allows us to construct bitfield interfaces that meet our needs.
 The `utils/bitfield.rs` module provides such functionality.
 For example, we could model a 32 bit color as follows:

 ```Rust
 bitfield! {